mwadman/mwadman.github.io/_posts/2018-06-08-OpenStack-Lab-Network-DHCP.markdown

 In the above we define a parent group, `[openstack_lab]`, and assign some variables to it so that ansible knows how to log in.

-Next we define children groups so that we can run playbooks against certain subsets of hosts.
+Next, we define children groups so that we can run playbooks against certain subsets of hosts.
 For example, we don't want the configuration we apply to the switches to be applied to the ZTP server or vice-versa.

 With the above defined, we should be able to test connectivity using the ansible ping module: